 As I’ve mentioned in the past, the Affordable Care Act of 2012 requires most health insurance companies to cover “breastfeeding support, supplies and counseling” in conjunction with each birth.
-This means that most insurance companies should cover a home visit from an IBCLC– though due to a gnarly licensing loophole, most private practice IBCLCs are out-of-network providers
+This means that most insurance companies should cover a home visit from an IBCLC– though due to a gnarly licensing loophole, most private practice IBCLCs are out-of-network providers.

 Trust me- I know that this is a giant pain in the butt, particularly considering you probably have a baby at home and have a million other things to spend your time on.
 I give every client a superbill, but I often hear that families never even bother to submit it for reimbursement because their insurance company makes the process too complicated.

 In the U.S. we tend to think of health insurance as something that we’re required to pay into- like taxes.
 We don’t really think about how much money we pay for insurance and then how much money we “get” from the company- how much money the company actually pays out for our care each year.

 The other reason I encourage you to submit for reimbursement isn’t fact-based… it’s related to my own cynicism about how the health insurance industry operates in this country.

 Any time a health insurance company makes you jump through a hoop to get coverage, they know it’s likely you just won’t bother.
 And if nobody submits for reimbursement for private practice IBCLCs, the insurance company doesn’t need to pay attention to how many of their clients are getting breastfeeding support.

 Let’s talk about exactly how to submit for reimbursement.
 Every health insurance company is different so you should ALWAYS to call the member services phone number on the back of your insurance card before you book a home visit.

-I’ve heard through the IBCLC grapevine that some health insurance companies (like Harvard Pilgrim and Neighborhood Health Plan in Massachusetts) are great about reimbursing for IBCLC home visits, while other companies (*cough* Blue Cross Blue Shield *cough*) seem to automatically deny the first claim.
+I’ve heard from my clients that some health insurance companies (like Harvard Pilgrim, Tufts, Fallon, and Blue Cross Blue Shield in Massachusetts) are great about reimbursing for IBCLC home visits, while other companies (*cough* United Health Care and Cigna *cough*) seem to automatically deny the first claim.

 Please, don't give up!
 If your insurance company told you they will cover breastfeeding support and counseling, they need to do so.